Go to Studio

 list json required

-The list to filter.
-Must be a JSON array of strings or objects.
+Input list — The list to filter.
+Must be a JSON array of strings or objects, connected from an upstream node.

 list_type select default: string